 In this article we'll explain the story behind locked and unlocked phones plus how to unlock your phone should it still be in "lock" mode.

-There are two cell phone technologies that are used by the majority of the world's mobile phone service providers: Global System for Mobile communication (GSM) and Code Division Multiple Access (CDMA).
-If you have a CDMA phone, then your phone is not unlockable.
-End of story.
-However, if your phone operates on a GSM network, then it might be unlockable.
+There used to be two cellphone technologies that were used by the majority of the world's mobile phone service providers: Global System for Mobile communication (GSM) and Code Division Multiple Access (CDMA).
+If you had a CDMA phone, then your phone was unlockable.
+However, if your phone operated on a GSM network, then it might be unlockable.

 What's the difference?
-GSM phones use subscriber identity module (SIM) cards.
+GSM phones used subscriber identity module (SIM) cards.
 A SIM card is a small card that's inserted into the phone.
 It contains all your contacts and settings, and it's linked to your account.
-You can take the SIM card out, put it into another phone, and if someone calls your number, the new phone will ring.
-You can also put a different SIM card in your unlocked phone, and your phone will then work with whatever phone number and account is linked to that card.
-CDMA phones have no SIM cards and must be authenticated by the service provider, which makes unlocking a phone impossible [source: Segan].
+You could take the SIM card out, put it into another phone, and if someone called your number, the new phone would ring.
+You could also put a different SIM card in your unlocked phone, and your phone would then work with whatever phone number and account was linked to that card.
+CDMA phones had no SIM cards and needed to be authenticated by the service provider, which made unlocking a phone impossible.

-If a phone is locked, the service provider has installed some software on the phone that ties the subscriber ID number on the SIM card to the serial number of that particular phone.
-If the SIM card and phone serial number don't match, the phone simply won't work.
-The SIM card won't work in other phones, and the phone won't work with other SIM cards.
+If a phone was locked, the service provider installed some software on the phone that tied the subscriber ID number on the SIM card to the serial number of that particular phone.
+If the SIM card and phone serial number didn't match, the phone simply wouldn't work.
+The SIM card wouldn't work in other phones, and the phone wouldn't work with other SIM cards.

-If you live in North America, you can usually determine whether your phone is GSM or CDMA based on the service provider you use.
-T-Mobile and AT&T use GSM, while Verizon and Sprint use CDMA.
-In Europe, almost all phones are GSM.
+If you lived in North America, you could usually determine whether your phone is GSM or CDMA based on the service provider you used.
+T-Mobile and AT&T used GSM, while Verizon and Sprint used CDMA.
+In Europe, almost all phones were GSM.